Special Educational Needs and Disabilities Co-ordinator: Mrs Miranda Brookfield

 Any child making a transition to a special school will have a period of transition organised prior to their departure and will be fully supported by the school, the SENCo, the Family Welfare Officers and the class teacher.

 The staff and governors value the contribution of all the children in the school.
 Their ideas and opinions are respected and where possible acted upon if appropriate.
 Children contribute to target setting for their IEPs and are consulted during the review process.
 Where appropriate pupils with an EHC Plan are invited to contribute to their own annual review meeting.

 Pupils are involved in self-assessment at the end of intervention programmes.

 Monitoring, review and evaluation

 The SENCo monitors IEPs half termly and PIPs termly.

 The SENCo monitors class SEND files once per term.

-The progress of SEND pupils is monitored through half termly Pupils Progress Meetings, with the class teacher and the SLT.
+The progress of SEND pupils is monitored through Pupils Progress Meetings, with the class teacher and the SLT.
 Pupils who are not making expected progress or who are cause for concern are then discussed with the SENCo.

 The SENCo meets with class teachers termly to discuss progress of SEND pupils.

 Intervention programmes are monitored through Baseline assessments, progress through standardised tests, pupil progress levels and observations.